 H.B.
-No. 1930 amends the qualifications for serving as a director on the board of certain municipal utility districts in Texas.
+No. 1930 amends the qualifications for serving as a director on the board of directors of certain municipal utility districts in Texas.
 The bill specifies that to qualify, a person must be at least 18 years old, a resident citizen of Texas, and either own land subject to taxation in the district or be a qualified voter within the district.
 Additionally, the bill introduces a new section, 54.103, which applies specifically to districts located in counties that border the United Mexican States and contain a municipality with a population exceeding 500,000.
-For these districts, a director must meet the first two qualifications from Section 54.102 and must also be a qualified voter within the district.
+Under this new section, a person must meet the age and residency requirements and be a qualified voter within the district to serve as a director.
+However, it also allows individuals who are not qualified voters to serve under certain conditions, such as when less than 50% of the district's connections are residential and if there were no applications from qualified voters for board positions.

 Statutes affected: